-Your bridal shower is more intimate than your wedding, so when it comes to figuring out the answer to “Who do you invite to a bridal shower?” you can limit the list to your nearest and dearest.
-Since a bridal shower is traditionally hosted by the bridesmaids, and/or mom, it’s important to let them know who you want to invite to your bridal shower since they will be mailing the bridal shower invitations.
+Your bridal shower is more intimate than your wedding, so when it comes to figuring out who to invite to a bridal shower, you can limit the list to your nearest and dearest.
+Since a bridal shower is traditionally hosted by the bridesmaids, and/or the mother of the bride, it’s important to let them know who you want to invite to your bridal shower since they will be mailing the bridal shower invitations.

 Keep the list short.

 While you may think it was hard to narrow down the wedding guest list, the bridal shower guest list should be even shorter.
 A bridal shower is a more intimate affair of your closest friends and relatives on both side of the aisle.
 You do not have to invite the plus ones of friends invited to the wedding, co-workers and acquaintances of your parents.
 You also don’t have to invite friends of your future spouse unless you’re close to them too.
 You do want to invite your partner's mom, grandmother, sister, aunts and close cousins.

 Limit the list to those invited to the wedding.

 One of the most important rules of the “Who do you invite to a bridal shower?” etiquette issue is being sure that all invitees are also invited to the wedding.
 The exception would be an office shower where colleagues, regardless of whether they are invited to the wedding, will throw a celebration at the office.